About Us

 Śrīkīrtī (meaning “good reputation”) first started coming to classes in 1994, before we had our own centre and was ordained in 2003.
 In 2015 he became a private preceptor himself and performed his first ordination in 2017.

-He is a Trustee of the centre and also Safeguarding Officer and runs a regular study group for men.
+He is the centre's safeguarding officer and runs a regular study group for men.

 Sujayinī